rucio/helm-charts/charts/rucio-daemons/README.md

       --set config.database.default="mysql://rucio:rucio@mysql.db/rucio"
       rucio/rucio-daemons

+## Configuration

+The default configuration values for this chart are listed in `values.yaml` our you can get them with:

+    $ helm inspect values rucio/rucio-daemons

+Specify each parameter using the `--set key=value[,key=value]` argument to `helm install` as shown before.

+Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
+For example,

+    $ helm install --name my-release -f values.yaml rucio/rucio-daemons

 ## Certificates

 Some of the daemons require certificates and CAs to work.
 They expect specific secrets that need to be created before the pod can start.